 Storytelling is the oldest form of art and continues to be one of the most powerful mechanisms we use to communicate with one another.

 Whether at school, at work, or at home, telling stories helps visualize what we share, and connect people to our message.
 Every day, our engineers tell stories that allow their technical work to make sense to a wide range of stakeholders who sit across all areas of the firm.
 But they also use storytelling to connect with colleagues on a more personal level.

 At Goldman Sachs, various platforms enable us to connect, and build communities.
-Through Inside Engineering, a global speaker series open to all engineers, regardless of role or seniority, they have the opportunity to share ideas, stories and anecdotes on interesting products and processes, as well as cultural and social topics.
+Through Engineering Exchanges, a global speaker series open to all engineers, regardless of role or seniority, they have the opportunity to share ideas, stories and anecdotes on interesting products and processes, as well as cultural and social topics.

 In a recent session, The Art of Storytelling, Soomin Hu, global co-head of Investment Banking Division (IBD) Engineering, and George Lee, the co-chief information officer of Goldman Sachs, opened up to a global audience about their own life stories.
 Soomin shared her family’s journey of immigration from Seoul, South Korea when she was 14, and the consequential tests of strength and resilience that followed after the death of her father.
 She spoke about how she persevered through the tragedy, relying on faith and relationships, including the second family she formed at Goldman Sachs, while working part-time throughout college.
 Fifteen years later, she now co-heads a team of engineers from New York.
 “The opportunity to share my story with colleagues is not something I take for granted,” Soomin said.
 “Humanizing ourselves at work and creating deeper connections through storytelling is worth those vulnerable moments – never be afraid to tell yours.”